 CERF High-Level Pledging Event

-The Office for the Coordination of Humanitarian Affairs (OCHA) is convening the annual CERF "High-Level Pledging Event - a Fund for all, by all" on Monday 9 December 2019 from 10 am to 1 pm in the United Nations New York Headquarters, Trusteeship Council.
-The event is an opportunity to highlight the achievements of the fund, to announce pledges for 2020, and collectively ensure that CERF’s level of funding continues to increase towards the expanded funding target of $1 billion as endorsed by the General Assembly.
-The registration for the High-Level Pledging Event will close on Monday, 2 December 2019.
+The Office for the Coordination of Humanitarian Affairs (OCHA) has convened the annual CERF "High-Level Pledging Event - a Fund for all, by all" on Monday 9 December 2019 from 10 am to 1 pm in the United Nations New York Headquarters, Trusteeship Council.
+The event was an opportunity to highlight the achievements of the fund, to announce pledges for 2020, and collectively ensure that CERF’s level of funding continues to increase towards the expanded funding target of $1 billion as endorsed by the General Assembly.

 Under Secretary-General for Humanitarian Affairs and Emergency Relief Coordinator (ERC), Mr. Mark Lowcock

 Mr. Lowcock began his career with the British Government at the Department for International Development (DFID) in 1985 where he served in a diverse range of roles including overseas postings in Malawi, Zimbabwe and Kenya, in addition to holding leadership positions at headquarters.
 Mr. Lowcock has more than 30 years of experience leading and managing responses to humanitarian crises across the globe, as well as wider strategic leadership in the international development arena.
 He was most recently the Permanent Secretary at DFID, a role he assumed in 2011.
 Born in 1962, he holds a bachelor’s degree in Economics and History from Oxford University and a master’s in Economics from the University of London.
 He is a chartered accountant.

 State Secretary at the Ministry of Foreign Affairs of Norway, Ms. Marianne Hagen